Ziad235/Word-Count-Wizard/README.md

 ### To run the program:
 - Make sure you have the G++ complier installed.
 - Run the program on the terminal using "g++ <program_name>.cpp && ./a.out".

+_Use the file named "test_files.txt" as sample data._